anubhavmehra007/phd/README.md

 # phd
 PHD Scholars Portal for Kumaun university.

-by ANubhav mehra and Hem Bhatt
+by Anubhav Mehra and Hem Bhatt